This entry is rather average compared to others, the jokes are dry and the photos are so-so. Naples simply does not deserve more.

-I admit with shame I have never heard of the uphill slope at Santuario Di Montevergine.
+I confess, I have never heard of the driveway to Santuario Di Montevergine.
 It's interesting, because it was one of the finishes at last year's Giro.
-In fact, all this loop had one purpose - to cross the hill.
-The trip from Naples to the east is not as dramatic as the south, but you can easily take a suburban train to Cervinara and come back on the other side of the mountain, eg from the station in Nola.
-The hardcore knights will be able to extend the loop through the cool hills to the south, and end up in Salerno.
+In fact, this whole loop had one goal - to cross the hill.
+Departing from Naples to the east is not as dramatic as to the south, but you can easily go by suburban train to Cervinara and return on the other side of the mountain, e.g. from the station in Nola.
+The hardcore knights will be able to lengthen the loop confidently through the cool hills south and end in Salerno.

 The hill we cover on this day consists of two completely different ramps.
 From the south is an infinite number of exposed serpentines, covered with perfect asphalt.
 In my opinion, on the scale of "how impressive it impresses me", the road is ranked somewhere near Stelvio.
 It looks like abstraction, the wet sleep of the road and the ill designer's idea.
 Including the fragment after skipping the Sanctuary, I counted 27 relapses placed on a relatively short distance.
 We beat him down, thanks to which we have a panorama of villages located in the valley all the time.

 We drive up from the north and I admit honestly: it's quite hardcore!